thescripted/website/public/posts/implementing-a-debouncer-function-with-tdd.md

 });
 ```

-To make this test pass, we first need to define the debouncer function to take in the callback parameter and the timeout period.
+To make this test pass, we want to define a debouncer function which will accept two parameters: the function we need to debounce, and the timeout period.

 ```javascript
 //debouncer.js